Back to Diseases & Conditions

 Smoking

-Smoking increases your risk of developing Crohn’s disease, and once you have it, smoking can make it worse.
-People with Crohn’s disease who smoke are more likely to have relapses and need medications and repeat surgeries.
+Smoking increases your risk of having Crohn’s disease, and once you have it, smoking can make it worse.
+People with Crohn’s disease who smoke are more likely to have relapses and need medicines and repeat surgeries.

 Smoking may help prevent ulcerative colitis.
 However, its harm to overall health outweighs any benefit, and quitting smoking can improve the general health of your digestive tract, as well as provide many other health benefits.